-PLA Virtual had a Special Education population that made up 15% of the school's overall population.
-The school did a commendable job for being proactive with staffing, understanding that becoming an Innovation Network School with Indianapolis Public Schools would likely increase the need for personnel to provide adequate services.
-During quarterly checks, Education One was able to observe push in and pull out interventions take place.
+PLA Virtual had a Special Education population that made up 16% of the school's overall population.
+The school did a commendable job for being proactive with staffing and grouping of students in various push in and pull out settings.
+During quarterly checks, Education One was able to observe these push in and pull out interventions take place.
 Overall, the school had an excellent organization system to ensure all IEPs and cases conferences were complete and done on time.
 Based on the qualitative and quantitative evidence collected, the school receives a rating of Meets Standard according to its Accountability Plan Performance Framework.